2i2c-org/team-compass/projects/managed-hubs/incidents.md

 8. **Click "Save & View Report"** when you are done, and ask other members of the incident response team to review the incident report.
    They might add missing context, additional action items / summary details, or redact information.
 The person listed as the "Owner of the Review Process" is still responsible for making sure the rest of the process is completed.
 9. After sufficient review, and if the Incident Commander is happy with its completeness, **mark the Status dropdown as "Reviewed"**.
-10. Download the PDF, and add it to the `2i2c/infrastrtucture` repository under the `incidents/` directory.
+10. Download the PDF, and add it to the [`2i2c/infrastrtucture`](https://github.com/2i2c-org/incident-reports) repository under the `reports/` directory.
 This make sure our incidents are all *public*, so others can learn from them as well.

-% Is there a way to share incidents in a way that doesn't require adding a binary blob to our repository?
-I think this generates extra toil in a process that already has a lot of toil, and also adds some clunkiness to git-based workflows.
-For example, could we have a public Google Drive folder where we drag/drop incident reports?

 (incidents:postmortem-timeline)=